mazen-salah/Mobile-application-development-course-content/Session 1/5. cart 1.0/note.md

 ```

 In this example, we have a class called `Cart` that contains an enum called `Item`.
 The `Item` enum defines three constants: `APPLE`, `BANANA`, and `ORANGE`.
 Inside the `main` function, we create a variable `item` of type `Item` and assign it the value `Item.APPLE`.
 We then print the selected item to the console using `System.out.println`.

-I hope this explanation helps you understand the concepts of classes, the `main` function, and enums in Java.
-If you have any further questions, feel free to ask!